coolguy-09/plugd/README.md

 # plugd
-A simple udev-clone that's fast and lightweight.
+A simple udev clone that's fast and lightweight.

 ## How to compile plugd?
 ### We first need to install some tools: